 NEXT SIX DAYS

-I did plan to do figure painting, using some of My Photos as reference, after still lifes, but at the last minute decided to do six paintings of Robins instead :) The Robin is my spirit animal … I love Robins.
+I did plan to do figure painting, using some of My Photos as reference, after still life, but at the last minute decided to do six paintings of Robins instead :) The Robin is my spirit animal … I love Robins.
 I don’t really know where this idea came from, but I’ve printed out some photos of Robins already, so the next six days will be all about Oil painting from photographs.

 You can play along with this challenge by visiting Leslie Saeta’s 30 in 30 Painting Challenge and signing up :)